mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `dnson` is a boolean field that controls whether Mesos-DNS replies to DNS requests or not.
 The default value is `true`.

-`dnson` is a boolean field that controls whether Mesos-DNS replies to HTTP requests or not.
+`httpon` is a boolean field that controls whether Mesos-DNS replies to HTTP requests or not.
 The default value is `true`.

 `httpport` is the port number that Mesos-DNS monitors for incoming HTTP requests.
 The default value is `8123`.